VirtusLab/scala-cli/README.md

 ### Requirements

-Building Scala CLI requires a JVM 17 to work properly.
+Building Scala CLI requires JVM 17 to work properly.

 In theory, our build is able to download and install for its own needs JVM 17 on some OSes however it may not work in Intellij / Metals out of the box.